icampbell1/Eldoc/README.md

 Documentation
 -----------
 Pre-requisites:
-- An installed TeX distribution, e.g. MiKTeX for Windows (www.miktex.org) or TeX Live for Linux (www.tug.org/texlive)
+- An installed TeX distribution, e.g. MiKTeX (www.miktex.org) or
+  TeX Live (www.tug.org/texlive)
 - A LaTeX editor, such as Texmaker (www.xm1math.net/texmaker)
 - Note that combined intallation packages exist, e.g. proTeXt, which combine the TeX distribution & editor (the editor is TeXStudio in this in the case of proTeXt) (www.tug.org/protext)